Willy Bogner Jr.: Personal life

 Bogner was born in Munich, to Wilhelm (Willy Sr.) and Maria Bogner in 1942.

 Bogner married the Brazilian model, Sônia Ribeiro, a sister of Florinda Bolkan in 1972.
 The couple adopted two Brazilian children, Florinda and Bernhard.
 His wife died on 3 May 2017 at the age of 66.

 Skiing

 Bogner competed for the United Team of Germany shortly after turning 18 at the 1960 Winter Olympics in Squaw Valley.
 He led the competition in the men's slalom after the first run, but fell during the second run.
 That season, he won the prestigious Lauberhorn downhill at Wengen, Switzerland.
-In 1962, he became double world student champion in alpine skiing's slalom and alpine combined event.
+In 1962, he became double World Student Games champion in alpine skiing's slalom and alpine combined event.

 His best result in the World Championships was a fourth place in the slalom (and fifth place in the combined) at the 1966 World Championships in August in Portillo, Chile.

 Bogner was a familiar face in the international ski scene until 1967, when he decided to concentrate his efforts on film-making.